nhjjr/cbptools/docs/source/getting_started/setup.rst

 (alternative `-w`) parameter is the directory in which the project files will be placed.
 This command will immediately trigger the :ref:`validation <validation>` of the configuration file and input data.
 If this succeeds, a project folder will be created at the `--workdir` location (i.e., /path/to/workdir in this case).

+Note that if the `--workdir` already exists and contains files, the `--force` argument must be used to force the setup procedure into using that folder.
+This is to prevent overwriting existing files.